7 Key Tips for Fantasy Premier League Success

 Is picking a fantasy team just for one gameweek and not for a longer time period a good thing or a bad thing?
 Some FPL managers might say it is a bad thing.
 The truth is that it depends.

-If picking a team just for one gameweek is a consequence of manager’s short-sightedness, then yes, it is a bad thing.
-He will most likely get blazing score in that gameweek, but then his team will suffer in following rounds.
+If picking a team just for one gameweek is a consequence of a manager’s short-sightedness, then yes, it is a bad thing.
+He will most likely get a blazing score in that gameweek, but then his team will suffer in the following rounds.

 However, it is not a bad thing to pick the team just for one matchday, if it is a part of your long-term strategy.
 For example, if you want to wildcard in the following round.
 That’s why it is important to think long-term and have a long-term strategy in place.

-Money on the financial market are not made overnight and the same goes for collecting points in the Fantasy Premier League.
+Money on the financial market is not made overnight and the same goes for collecting points in the Fantasy Premier League.

-2. Manage your FPL team like stock portfolio
+2. Manage your FPL team like a stock portfolio

-The main difference between stock portfolio and FPL portfolio of players in your team is that output of stock portfolio in the financial market is measured in money.
+The main difference between the stock portfolio and the FPL portfolio of players in your team is that the output of the stock portfolio in the financial market is measured in money.
 So, we are deciding whether stock is undervalued or overvalued based on its price.

 Price changes can be misleading in fantasy football, and your main goal is not to pick a team that will have the biggest money value at the end of the season but a team that will score the most points.